nmeum/edward/README.md

 This implementation relies on [parser combinators][parser combinators] as well as hygienic Scheme macros to ease the implementation of ed commands.
-Each ed command is defined using a macro (i.e. similar to how one would normally define procedure in Scheme) and parsed through provided parser combinators.
+Each ed command is defined using a macro (i.e. similar to how one would normally define procedures in Scheme) and parsed through provided parser combinators.
 Thereby making this ed implementation very hackable and easy to extend.
 Presently, the implementation is also split into a CHICKEN program and library component which may allow defining